CodeYourFuture/JavaScript-Core-1-Coursework-Week1/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Jude Ricketts
-- Your City:
+- Your City: Ldn 8
-- Your Slack Name:
+- Your Slack Name: Loves Pictures

 # Homework Details

-- Module:
+- Module: JS1
-- Week:
+- Week: 1

 # Notes

-- What did you find easy?
+- What did you find easy? -

 - What did you find hard?